duckiethetoken/duckiethetoken/_pages/tokenomics.md

 - The remaining portion of this allocation are later sold via market orders.

 ### `Marketing & Partnership`
 **100 million $DUCKIE (10% of total token supply)** are allocated for marketing & partnership.
-This will ensure successful public sale and token listing on major CEXes.
+This ensures successful public sale and future token listing on major CEXes.

 ### `Airdrop`
-**100 million $DUCKIE (10% of total token supply)** shall be disbursed to the community via airdrop campaigns.
+**100 million $DUCKIE (10% of total token supply)** are disbursed to the community via airdrop campaigns.
 By targeting early Blast users, our airdrop helps to onboard the best crypto holders and diamond hands.

 ### `Liquidity`
 **400 million $DUCKIE (40% of total token supply)** are allocated for liquidity, both on DEXs and CEXs.
-This will ensure healthy and sustainable price movement over the long term.
+This ensures healthy and sustainable price movement over the long term.

 #### There is no team token.
 We are a community-centric project.